 If we’re looking at this purely from a waterproofing perspective, then it’s not a competition.
 Vessi shoes are a 100% waterproof travel shoe, while Allbirds are water-resistant, thanks to a natural water-resistant coating.

 The grip on the soles of both shoes is slip-resistant.
 However, the Wool Dashers Runners do not grip well on slick surfaces.
 Vessi sneakers have a specialized grip in the heel and toe, which is impressive at grabbing ice, snow, and water.
 The additional grip is in the Allbird Wool Dashers, but it’s the only shoe in their line that utilizes the feature.

 As we just got our Vessi shoes this year, I can’t comment yet on the shoe’s longevity with Vessi, but they do appear to be well made.
 At the same time, the Allbirds we own have held up very well with extended trips, where we’ll walk for several miles each day, and have been doing so through our last four years of travel with them.

 Wear & Feel

 The uppers of both shoes fit like a sock and move with the foot.
 Once you get your shoelaces correct, you’ll never need to tie the shoes.
 Vessi shoes are built more like a slip-on with an elastic cuff that grips the ankle.
-It provides better protection against the elements, but it could cause chafing, so we like to wear socks.
+It provides better protection against the elements but could cause chafing, so we like to wear socks.